A mathematical theory of super-resolution and two-point resolution: Introduction

-as compared to the previous result in \cite{liu2021theorylse}, indicating that the location recovery is stable when $\frac{m_{\min}}{\sigma}\geq (2.36 e)^{2n-1}$.
-These results provide us with quantitative understandings of the super-resolution of multiple sources.
-Moreover, since our method is rather direct, it is very hard to substantially improve the estimates now and we even roughly know to what extent the constant factor in the estimates can be improved.
+as compared to the previous result in \cite{liu2021theorylse}, indicating that the location recovery is stable when $\frac{m_{\min}}{\sigma}\geqs (2.36 e)^{2n-1}$.
+Moreover, under the same separation condition, we also obtain stability results for amplitude recovery and a certain $l_0$ minimization algorithm in the super-resolution problem.
+These results provide us with a quantitative understanding of the super-resolution of multiple sources.
+Since our method is rather direct, it is very hard to substantially improve the estimates now and we even roughly know to what extent the constant factor in the estimates can be improved.

-Our second crucial result is the theoretical proof of a two-point diffraction limit in spaces of general dimensionality under only an assumption on the noise level.
+Our second crucial result is the theoretical proof of a two-point resolution limit in multi-dimensional spaces under only an assumption on the noise level.
 It is given by

-for $\frac{\sigma}{m_{\min}}\leq\frac{1}{2}$.
+for $\frac{\sigma}{m_{\min}}\leqs\frac{1}{2}$.
 In the case when $\frac{\sigma}{m_{\min}}>\frac{1}{2}$, there is no super-resolution under certain circumstances.
-This solves the long-standing puzzle and debate about the diffraction limit for imaging in general setting.
-We also generalize the results to the case when resolving two arbitrary sources.
-Our results show that, for the resolution of any two point sources, when $SNR>2$, one can definitely exceed the Rayleigh limit.
-When $SNR>4$, one can already achieve $1.5$ times improvement of the Rayleigh limit.
-This finding indicates that obtaining resolution far better than the Rayleigh limit is actually possible by refined sensors.
+Our results show that, for resolving any two point sources, the resolution can exceed the Rayleigh limit when $\mathrm{SNR}>2$.
+When $\mathrm{SNR}>4$, one can achieve $1.5$ times improvement of the Rayleigh limit.
+This finding indicates that obtaining a resolution far better than the Rayleigh limit in practical imaging and direction-of-arrival problems is possible with refined sensors.
+As a comparison, former works for the two-point resolution \cite{helstrom1964detection, helstrom1969detection, lucy1992statistical, lucy1992resolution, goodman2015statistical, shahram2004imaging, shahram2004statistical, shahram2005resolvability} consider the model in the physical domain with the imaging process or the noise being random.
+In addition, the derived estimate is relatively complicated as the model considered is more complex than (\ref{equ:highdmodelsetting1}).
+For example, the $\mathrm{SNR}$ governing object detectability in \cite{helstrom1969detection} is given by

+where $\phi_s(\cdot)$ denotes the autocovariance function of the field in the aperture plane and $E, N, T, W, A$ represent other factors.

-Our results can be directly extended to the following more general setting:
+The estimate of two-point resolution can be directly extended to the following more general setting: